dancasas/SMPLitex/README.md

 * [Texture Estimation from Single Image](#Texture-Estimation-from-Single-Image)

 ## SMPLitex dataset
 SMPLitex enables the synthesis of textures for SMPL model.
 For those interested in just accessing to a large number of textures, we have created a curated dataset of SMPL textures generated with SMPLitex.
-You can access to the dataset here: [Dataset](./SMPLitex-dataset)
+You can access to the dataset here: [Dataset](http://dancasas.github.io/projects/SMPLitex/SMPLitex-dataset.html)

-Please note that is dataset is under construction and growing.
-Feel free to send your best samples into SMPLitex dataset via Pull Request!

 ## Results on DeepFashion-MultiModal
 [Results](./results/DeepFashion)